-The yoni menstrual cup is made of medical-grade silicone.
+The yoni cup is made of medical-grade silicone.
 Perfectly safe for your magical bits.

-The small size yoni cup hold 25ml of fluid, three times the amount of a regular tampon.
-The regular size hold 30ml which is four times the amount of a regular tampon.
+The small size yoni cup hold 25ml of fluid, five times the amount of a regular tampon.
+The regular size hold 35ml which is seven times the amount of a regular tampon.

 To compare, the largest tampons max out at 18ml of fluid.

 There are several factors that play a role in choosing a size.
-Some women use the small cup for lighter flows and the regular size for heavier flows.
-The small cup might also be best fit for those with a lower cervix, and the regular cup for those with a higher cervix.
-See our Size Guide for additional guidelines to consider when choosing a size.
+Some women use the small yoni cup for lighter days and the regular size for heavier days.
+The small yoni cup might also be best fit for those with a lower cervix, and the regular cup for those with a higher cervix.

 Cleaning and Care